argoproj/argo-workflows/examples/README.md

 argo delete hello-world-xxx     #delete workflow
 ```

-You can also run workflow specs directly using kubectl but the argo cli provides syntax checking, nicer output, and requires less typing.
+You can also run workflow specs directly using kubectl but the argo CLI provides syntax checking, nicer output, and requires less typing.
 ```
 kubectl create -f hello-world.yaml kubectl get wf